holepunchto/pear-docs/cli.md

 Launch a Pear project in development mode.

-In development mode applications are loaded from the filesystem while production Pear applications load from P2P storage structures
+In development mode, applications load from the filesystem, which is handy for easy testing and tweaking.
+While production Pear applications load from P2P storage structures

 | Flag               | Description                                                                                                                                 |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------- |